Ethical & Sustainable Practices

 At Gracemade, we believe that being a faith-driven company encompasses being responsible stewards of the earth God has given us, and treating people with love, respect, and kindness.
 We do this by running our company ethically, and incorporating sustainable practices into our business model.
 We haven’t got this all down perfectly, and are continuously learning - but we are committed to being transparent throughout the journey, and gladly welcome any suggestions from our community on how we can improve.

 All of our fabrics are currently sourced locally.
 We incorporate deadstock fabric into the majority of our collection.
 By deadstock, we mean the leftover fabrics from fashion houses that end up going unused.
 Instead of being dumped into a landfill (which can cause contamination to our groundwater and soil) we upcycle these fabrics for our collection.

-Local Manufacturing100% of our manufacturing is done in small batches locally in Los Angeles.
+Local Manufacturing100% of our manufacturing is done in small batches in the United States - the majority is produced locally here in Los Angeles.
 There are several benefits to producing locally.
 One benefit is that we can oversee the working conditions and safety of our manufacturers, and ensure workers are being treated with respect and care.
 We allow our manufacturers to set the cost of production to ensure they are being compensated fairly.

 Producing domestically also allows us to be able to contribute to the local economy, and reduces energy usage (by limiting transportation).

-Small-scale production helps to eliminate waste associated with overproduction.
+Small-scale production helps to eliminate waste associated with overproduction and excessive inventory.